RemigiuszDudek/otc-coding-task/README.md

  Wrapper so `gradlew` from the command line should download everything you need.
 Most modern IDEs support Gradle projects.

-Please ensure that you are familiar with our values above.
+Please ensure that you are familiar with our values presented above.
 They are important to us.